 Upon the original filing of a housing violation case, the case shall be referred to the Housing Docket.
 The Judges of the Court shall annually select a Judge to hear the cases on the Housing Docket.
 Such judge shall serve for a period of one year, beginning on the first day of January.

-A defendant's criminal case shall be referred to the Mental Health Docket if the defendant is a good candidate for the Access II program.
-The Judges of the Court shall annually select a judge to hear the cases on the Mental Health Docket.
-Such judge shall serve for a period of one year, beginning on the first day of January.
+The Judges of the Dayton Municipal Court annually select a judge to hear the cases on the ACCESS II Mental Health Docket.
+The Mental Health Docket Judge serves for a period of one year, beginning on the first day of January.

 On a plea of not guilty in multiple related cases, these cases may be grouped for assignment to the same judge.
 Cases relating to different defendants, even if arising out of the same transaction, shall be separately assigned unless a motion for consolidation had been granted by the Administrative Judge.